 These findings have direct implications for the distributional consequences of housing supply policies.
 They suggest that increasing supply can address racial disparities by improving outcomes for Black households and for households who do not currently live in high-opportunity areas.
-House price declines in such areas, by contrast, point to reasons why incumbent homeowners may oppose such policies.
+House price declines in such areas, by contrast, may lead incumbent homeowners to oppose such policies.
 More broadly, our results underscore the importance of considering financial constraints and heterogeneity in the population when studying the incidence of housing supply policies.